zimolzak/fakedata/Readme.md

   and how much time has passed since then.
 In detail, the trend of labs over time is modeled as Brownian motion.

+* Patient name.
+First and last names reflect the true distribution of names in the US.
+(But not the joint distribution of first+last, so you can get some ethnically unlikely first+last name pairs like Ahmed Krzyzewski.)

+* Fake contact details such as 315 Pine St, Davidsonville MD 21035.
+  410-555-0978.
+ZIP code of residence simulates the real population distribution of the US (all citizens, not just veterans).
+ZIP is decoded to a real city name.
+Area code is often correct to the level of city; always correct by state.

+* Which labs: CBC (currently 8 numbers), BMP (about 8 numbers).

+* Age, gender.
+These two variables simulate the *joint* probability distribution of age & gender in US veterans.

 To do
 --------

-* Patient name, clearly denoted as fake: something like Donaldzz Martinzz, or Anthonyfake Walkerfake.

-* Fake contact details such as 315 Pinefake St, Davidsonvillefake MD 21035.
-410-555-0978. anthonyfake.walkerfake@gmail.com.
+* WBC differential

+* Calcium

+* limits on Brownian motion so it can't get absurd or negative numbers, K of 25, Hct of 109, etc.

+* Clearly denote the demographics as fake.

 * Specific diagnosis.